Summary Fact Sheet on Proposed Get Real Planned Parenthood Curriculum for Spokane Public Schools

 - At the bottom of every right-hand printed page in the Student Workbooks is the statement “Get Real: Comprehensive Sex Education That Works”.
 The only possible supporting data for this claim comes from one study, done by Wellesley Centers for Women in cooperation with Planned Parenthood League of Massachusetts.
 That study claimed a 15 and 16 percent drop for girls and boys respectively in “adjusted” rates of sexual debut for 8th grade students in the Boston area schools that used Get Real.
 However, nationwide, 18 percent of adolescents report having had sex by the eighth grade while those rates in these Boston schools were over 37 percent for girls and 49 percent for boys.
 This study supplies no information whatsoever about the sex education provided to the control group of 8th grade students.
 Planned Parenthood’s study admits that extensive missing data poses a “critical threat” to its impact evaluation and that “working with a relatively low number [of schools]” is problematic.
 Efforts to follow the students was largely unsuccessful because of student transience, resulting in large gaps in the data.
 Interestingly, the schools studied had over 50% African-American populations.
 At the same time, among black students nationwide, the proportion who reported they were sexually active has decreased from 59 percent in 1991 to 33 percent in 2015, bringing Boston’s students simply within the same range of national averages.

-What the School Board & Media will not tell you about this process:
+What the Media will not tell you about this process:

 - The Human Growth & Development Curriculum Advisory Committee (HGD CAC), the committee tasked to approve all sex-ed material for Spokane Public Schools, refused to take the time needed to review this material on a chapter-by-chapter, grade by grade basis.
 Most chose to trust Planned Parenthood and the “process” leading up to this committee.
-They voted 9-3 to end discussion and refer the entire 898 page curriculum to the School Board for approval.
+In September 2017 they voted 9-3 to end discussion and refer the entire 898 page curriculum to the School Board for approval.

 - The HGD CAC also refused to take the time to hear the specific objections of the three dissenting members of the Committee.

-- From 4-6 current members of the HGD CAC are either former or present employees of Planned Parenthood or have served or do serve on the Board of Planned Parenthood.
+- At least three or more current members of the HGD CAC are either former or present employees of Planned Parenthood or have served or do serve on the Board of Planned Parenthood.

 - Planned Parenthood, well-funded and staffed by our tax dollars, has been flooding the Board with emails and public comments over the summer.
-The Board now believes that the public is largely in favor of this material.
+The Board has been led to believe that the public is largely in favor of this material.

-- Write an email to all members of the Spokane Public Schools Board of Directors (school board) using some of the above information that has not been made available to the public.
-You may email the entire Board at
+- Write an email to all members of the Spokane Public Schools Board of Directors and School Superintendent THANKING THEM for removing this curriculum from consideration.
+You may email the entire Board and School Superintendent at